Members visit free all year! Join or renew today.

 The Philadelphia Zoo has been a leader in the conservation of this endangered species since the Guam Bird Rescue Project was initiated in 1983.
-The Zoo currently holds eight Micronesian kingfishers (four males, three females, and one unsexed juvenile), although most of them live off-exhibit to encourage breeding.
+The Zoo currently holds nine Guam kingfishers (four males, three females, and two unsexed juveniles), although most of them live off-exhibit to encourage breeding.
+The most recent chick hatched on July 16, 2015!
 Learn more about Philadelphia Zoo's kingfisher conservation projects.

 One of the breeding pairs is currently living in our Pacific Islands exhibit of the McNeil Avian Center.